UO-CS461/tiny_vm/README.md

 ### Dependencies

-Make sure you have version 3.13 or later of CMake installed.
+Make sure you have version 3.13 or later of _CMake_ installed.
 (I currently have version 3.28, so 3.13 or later should be easy to satisfy.)
-You can find CMake distributions at https://cmake.org/download/
+You can find _CMake_ distributions at https://cmake.org/download/

-You will also need the Unix utility Make, which should be installed by default in any Linux, MacOS, or other Unixoid system.
+You will also need the Unix utility _make_, which should be installed by default in any Linux, MacOS, or other Unixoid system.

 ### Steps